whatifif/speedlinky/readme.md

 4. Find the wrench menu at the top of the page.
 5. Find the import bookmark button
 6. Paste your bookmark file into this area and click the import button.
-7. Your bookmark will be imported and processed totaly localy.
+7. Your bookmark will be imported and processed totally locally.
 8. Enjoy your local bookmark management.

 ## Supported browser